runemoondragon/satflix/frontend/vooomo_safe_token_warrant.md

 The Contributor provides **BTC (Bitcoin)** to support the development and operation of the Vooomo platform.

-- **BTC Receiving Address / LN Invoice ID:** [insert]
+- **BTC Receiving Address / LN Invoice ID:**
-- Transaction hash or LN proof must be recorded in the Contributor Ledger.
+- Transaction hash or LN proof will be recorded for all contributon.

 ---